 Do you want to export the email logs from your WordPress site?
 Downloading an export file of logged emails is super useful, as this allows email logs to be viewed in many other programs, such as Excel or Google Sheets.

-In this tutorial, we’ll show you all the options for exporting email logs in WP Mail SMTP.
+This tutorial will show you all the options for exporting email logs in WP Mail SMTP.

-Before getting started, you’ll need to enable email logging, and send at least one email from your site.
+Before getting started, you’ll need to enable email logging and send at least one email from your site.